VRGroupRWTH/ROSBridge2Unreal/README.md

 ### Services:

-- Add a `ROSService Handle`-component to your actor
+- Add a `ROSService`-component to your actor

 - **Call** a Service like this: [Blueprint](https://blueprintue.com/blueprint/rl5ysrx0/).
 For this, do the following steps:

-  - Call `Initialize` on your service handle and enter the parameters
+  - Call `Initialize` on your service component and enter the parameters

   - Create a service request.
 Most of the services feature a `Create Request` method

-  - Call `Call` on the same handle with your request
+  - Call `Call` on the same component with your request

   - Receive the `OnResponse`-Event by right clicking your service in the hierarchy browser and `Add Event → OnResponse`